diogoosorio/blog/content/entries/test-driven-development-tdd-using-phpunit.md

     	}
     }

-&nbsp_place_holder;

 If we run the test now, it should return nothing but failures.
-Just enter&nbsp_place_holder;_phpunit authenticationtestt.php_.
+Just enter _phpunit authenticationtestt.php_.
 Here's the output:

-&nbsp_place_holder;

     PHPUnit 3.6.5 by Sebastian Bergmann.